 As if that was not enough, the Vandals also devastated the region, followed by the Goths, then the Burgundes, who established themselves in the region.
 In 474 A.D., Avignon became a part of their realm, and some stability eventually returned to the battered and bruised settlement.

 Avignon benefited enormously from this stability, and with trade flourishing in all of Western Europe, Avignon fully utilized its position on the trade route between Italy and Spain.
 Artisans and tradesmen’s operations developed, and they installed themselves at the foot of the cliff of the city.
-Enriched noblemen, knights, and ombudsmen gained importance and began to enjoy a non-negligible authority over the city’s inhabitants.
+Enriched noblemen, knights, and ombudsmen gained importance and enjoyed non-negligible authority over the city’s inhabitants.
 Politically the city was under the control of various Counts and the Bishops until Raymond VI, Count of Toulouse, and Louis VIII, King of France, came to blows over control of the region.
-The region was loyal to the stewardship of the count of Toulouse, who subsequently lost control when Louis VIII arrived, with an immense army.
+The region was loyal to the stewardship of the count of Toulouse, who subsequently lost control when Louis VIII arrived with an immense army.
 Avignon’s inhabitants were in no hurry to cede power to the French King and closed their gates to the King, denying him passage down the Rhône Valley.

 A brutal siege ensued, lasting three months from June 10 to September 12, 1226.
 In the end, the starved and overpowered city surrendered, just a few days before the swelling of the Rhône flooded the positions where the king and his army had held fast for so long!
 The fortifications were dismantled, and Louis proclaimed the territory conquered.